Actively Recruiting

 - Age 18 years or older

-- Starting platinum-based doublet or triplet chemotherapy for gynecologic or gastrointestinal cancer in a non-curative setting
+- Starting platinum-based doublet or triplet therapy for gynecologic or gastrointestinal cancer in the non-curative setting

-- Planned chemotherapy and/or immunotherapy for at least 16 weeks before registration
+- Planned chemotherapy and/or immunotherapy for at least 16 weeks prior to registration

-- Able to start study treatment within 7 days before chemotherapy begins
+- Able to start study treatment no more than 7 days before starting chemotherapy

 - Life expectancy of at least 6 months

-- Hemoglobin level at least 10 g/dL within 30 days before registration
+- Hemoglobin level of at least 10 g/dL within 30 days prior to registration

-- Creatinine level no higher than 1.5 times the upper normal limit or creatinine clearance at least 50 ml/min within 30 days before registration
+- Creatinine level less than or equal to 1.5 times upper normal limit or creatinine clearance at least 50 ml/min within 30 days prior to registration

-- ALT and AST levels no higher than 1.5 times the upper normal limit (or no higher than 5 times for patients with liver involvement) within 30 days before registration
+- ALT and AST levels less than or equal to 1.5 times upper normal limit (or less than or equal to 5 times upper limit for patients with liver involvement) within 30 days prior to registration

 - Ability to complete patient questionnaires alone or with help and willingness to be contacted by study staff